ciro-mota/cyber-do/README.md

 You can also use a Docker container to run the script manually when you want.

 - Clone this repo.
-- In the Dockerfile file, edit the `DO_CLI_TOKEN` variable and insert your DigitalOcean Personal Access Token.
+- Export your token in a system variable: `export DO_CLI_TOKEN="your-personal-access-token-here"`
 - Build.
 - Exec.